|What is a corneal ulcer? What causes them? Symptoms Diagnosis Treatment|

-The cornea is composed of five layers, the epithelium, Bowman’s membrane, stroma (the thickest layer of the cornea), Descemet’s membrane and endothelium.
+The cornea protects the eye from dust, germs, and other debris, as well as reshaping and focusing light rays onto the retina.
+It is supplied with a rich supply of nerves and is composed of five layers, the epithelium, Bowman’s membrane, stroma (the thickest layer of the cornea), Descemet’s membrane and endothelium.
 The cornea is bathed in tears to keep it nourished and prevent it from drying out.

 Erosion of the cornea, typically involving more than one layer is known as a corneal ulcer or ulcerative keratitis and can occur as a result of injury or trauma (such as rubbing an itchy eye), infection (such as fungal infection, herpes or calicivirus), chemicals, damage due to structural abnormalities such as entropion, dry eye (lack of tear production) and foreign body.
 Secondary bacterial infection can occur once the cornea has become damaged, further complicating the problem.

-Pain.
-Due to the rich supply of nerves, the deeper the injury, the greater the pain.
+- Pain, due to the rich supply of nerves, the deeper the injury, the greater the pain

-Sensitivity to light.
+- Sensitivity to light

-Excessive tear production (epiphora).
+- Excessive tear production (epiphora)

-Eyelid spasms (blepharospasm).
+- Eyelid spasms (blepharospasm)

-Cloudiness of the cornea.
+- Cloudiness of the cornea

 Your veterinarian will perform a physical examination, paying careful attention to the eye.
 Large ulcers may be visible to the naked eye.
-But smaller ones may need to be seen using a fluorescein stain, which is an orange dye which is placed in the eye, staining any parts green which have corneal erosion.
+But smaller ones may need to be seen using a fluorescein stain, which is an orange dye which is placed in the eye, staining any parts green which has corneal erosion.

 Determining the underlying cause should be attempted also.
 If your cat is experiencing flu-like symptoms such as a runny nose, sneezing, fever, then a presumptive diagnosis of “cat flu” (herpes or calicivirus) can be made.
 Scratches will show up on the fluorescein stain.
 A Schirmer tear test may be necessary to check for dry eye.
 Samples may be taken and tested for bacterial or fungal infection.